 Features a heavy-duty, well-built aluminum body.
 Operation is straightforward and doesn't have too much of a learning curve.
 Offers a selection of 18 stitches.
 The motor is highly durable and breezes over thick materials like vinyl.
 Includes a carrying case.

 Snap-on presser foot holder is delicate and can break easily.
+Occasional jamming and skipping reported.

 Oversized LED panel is easy to read.
 Convenient start/stop buttons allow you to sew without a foot control.
 Stitch selection is simple with the diagram on the base.
 Has 40 stitches and a variety of applications, which makes it appealing to intermediate sewing enthusiasts.

-Occasional malfunctioning issues from internal components.
+Some malfunctioning issues from internal components noted.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.